Zurich Tourism Information

-described as a "metropolis of experiences by the water", Zurich is a great start to marble at the magnificent views of the snowcapped Alps on the horizon, Zurich offers a unique mixture of attractions, over 50 museums and more than 100 art galleries, international fashion labels and Zurich designs, and a lively nightlife where to relax and socialise.
+Zurich is the world's banking capital, but besides its relation to money and foreign accounts, Zurich is a great start to marble at the magnificent views of the snow capped Alps on the horizon, Zurich offers a unique mixture of attractions, over 50 museums and more than 100 art galleries, international fashion labels and Zurich designs, and a lively nightlife where to relax and socialise.
 If you like culture and city walks but also want to combine it with nature and eco-tourism, Zurich has all that you're looking for!
 Don't miss out on a spectacular hike on the Uetliberg mountain!

 Below you can access the transport maps for the city of Zurich: